The 1968-1970 Dodge Chargers are some of the more popular muscle cars with a unique aggressive body style.

 Owning a 1968-70 Dodge Charger is a real thrill not only to drive but to take to car shows and more.

-I like to look at the Chargers for sale on eBay as watch the bidding to see what prices they are going at.
+I like to look at the Chargers for sale on eBay and watch the bidding to see what prices they are going at.

-Do you have any questions, suggestions, or stories around buying a 1968-1970 Dodge Charger?
+Do you have any questions, suggestions, or stories about buying a 1968-1970 Dodge Charger?
 Let us know in the comments below.